Sathish-30/GoLang/README.md

 - Maps unique keys to value , where data can be retrieved by using keys

 - `var userData = make(map[string]string);` make keyword is used to create the map with key and value as same string data type

+- They are not stored as in the insertion order

 #### Struct